 The HIPAA Privacy Standards allow healthcare entities to receive and disclose your information without obtaining your authorization, for treatment, payment, and healthcare operations purposes.
-Each of these purposes is explained below.
+Each of these purposes are explained below.

 Treatment: When we receive a requisition for laboratory services requested by your healthcare provider or a referring laboratory, it contains your name, date of birth, and other identifiable information.
 The disclosure of this information to us is considered treatment, as is our disclosure of the laboratory results to the referring laboratory or your healthcare provider.

 Payment: We may legitimately use and disclose your health information for payment purposes, for example, sending your information to a billing service to file claims for us with health plans or other payers.

 Healthcare Operations: We may disclose your information as part of our internal operations to maintain the high quality of our laboratory services.
 We may use or disclose protected health information, for instance, to assure quality, accreditation and certification, licensing, or credentialing activities.